AvAarsNS/GameOfLifeNext/NOTES.md

   -- Het gekozen pattern moet meegegeven worden aan de onClick-functie -- Valideren dat er maar 1 pattern mee wordt gegeven

-🙌 E2E test
+✅ E2E test
 - ✅Open pagina
 - ✅Kies een patroon
 - ✅Klik op start
 - ✅Mock de API Call met een glider response
-- Voeg assertions toe voor glider
+- ✅Voeg assertions toe voor glider

 Functionaliteit toevoegen waarmee na het klikken op de start knop het spel echt start en het gevraagde universum zichtbaar wordt
-- Vervang de onGameStart functie door de PostNewGame functie
+🙌 - onGameStart function:
+🙌 -- Ensure that the response will be passed to the GameGrid component, so the user can see it
+--- Only a small step left to get the game working.
+The game grid receives something, but it cannot render it.
+Debug this issue to find out what this component receives and why it cannot render it.

+✅ SPIKE: how can we get the response universe in our grid?

 # API connection with backend